 Introduces ultrasound scanning principles and protocols.
-Topics include scanning criteria and standardization of image documentation for physician interpretation, as well as normal anatomy, physiology and sonographic appearance of the abdomen, OB/GYN and vascular structures.
-Outside work required.
-Prerequisite: SON 2019
+Topics include scanning criteria and standardization of image documentation for physician interpretation, as well as normal anatomy, physiology and sonographic

 SON 1804 Clinical Rotation I: 3.5 credit hours

 Assigns students to local medical facilities for clinical education, providing them an opportunity to apply knowledge and skills learned in SON 1100C (Practical Aspects of Sonography) and SON 2111C (Abdominal Sonography) and to acquire other skills necessary to the profession of diagnostic medical sonography.
 Prerequisite: SON 2111C and SON 2154C